tiptophelmet/cspolicy/README.md

 User-friendly API to build your Content-Security-Policy HTTP header.

-## Overview
+## ℹ️ Overview

 CSPolicy is designed to simplify the process of creating and managing CSP headers in Go applications.
-With a structured approach to defining sources and directives, this library ensures that you maintain a robust and secure content policy for your web applications.
+With a structured approach to defining sources and directives, this library ensures that you maintain a robust and secure Content-Security-Policy HTTP header for your Go applications.

-## Features

-- **Structured Directives**: Define CSP directives like `script-src`, `img-src`, and more in a structured manner.
-- **Source Validation**: Ensure that only valid sources are added to your CSP headers.
-- **Extensible**: Easily extend the library to support additional CSP directives and sources as they emerge.
-- **Detailed Documentation**: Each directive and source comes with detailed inline documentation, making it easier to understand their purpose and usage.

-## Getting Started
+## 💻 Getting Started

-### Installation
+### ⚙️ Installation
 ```
 go get github.com/tiptophelmet/cspolicy
 ```

-### Usage
+### 💡 Usage
 Here's a basic example to get you started:
 ```
 package main